Cathay Pacific chairman steps down amid Hong Kong protests

 The airline, one of the Chinese territory’s most prominent businesses, announced John Slosar was retiring.

-Cathay CEO Ruper Hogg quit Aug.
+Cathay CEO Rupert Hogg quit Aug.
 16, becoming the highest-profile corporate casualty of pressure on companies to support the ruling Communist Party against the protesters.

 Following Hogg’s resignation, a statement by Slosar said Cathay needed new management to “reset confidence.”
 There was no similar language in Wednesday’s announcement of Slosar’s departure.

-Note: This story has been corrected fix CEO’s name to Rupert instead of Ruper.